 - Before bobbing for apples—a favorite Halloween game—reduce the risk of bacteria by thoroughly rinsing the apples under cool running water.
 As an added precaution, use a produce brush to remove surface dirt.

-FDA joins eye care professionals in discouraging consumers from using illegal decorative (colored) contact lenses.
-These are contact lenses that have not been approved by FDA for safety and effectiveness.
+The FDA joins eye care professionals in discouraging consumers from using illegal decorative (colored) contact lenses.
+These are contact lenses that have not been approved by the FDA for safety and effectiveness.
 Consumers should only use brand name contact lenses from well-known contact lens companies.

 If you have never worn contact lenses before, Halloween should not be the first time you wear them.
 Experts warn that buying any kind of contact lenses—which are medical devices and regulated as such—without an examination and a prescription from an eye care professional can cause serious eye disorders and infections, which may lead to permanent vision loss.
-Despite the fact that it’s illegal to sell decorative contact lenses without a valid prescription, FDA says, these lenses are still sold without a prescription on the Internet and in retail shops and salons—particularly around Halloween.
+Despite the fact that it’s illegal to sell decorative contact lenses without a valid prescription, the FDA is aware that these lenses are still sold without a prescription on the Internet and in retail shops and salons—particularly around Halloween.